 New alternate jerseys revealed by teams for 2022-23 NBA season

-New NBA jerseys revealed by teams for 2022-23 season originally appeared on NBC Sports Boston
+New NBA jerseys revealed by teams for 2022-23 season originally appeared on NBC Sports Philadelphia

 NBA uniforms are like the weather.
 If you don’t like them right now, wait a little while and they will change.